wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 If your company already has a custom metrics pipeline, follow these steps:

 1. Convert your data into one of the [supported data formats](proxies.html#supported-data-formats).
+Wavefront accepts data in [Wavefront data format](wavefront_data_format.html), Graphite data format, and OpenTSDB data format.
 2. Send the data to a Wavefront proxy.
 You can use one proxy or a set of proxies behind a load balancer in most situations.

+If you have metrics recorded in log files, follow these steps:

-If you're interested in sending log files to Wavefront, you can use use the Filebeat Log Data built-in integration, and customize the process as discussed in [Log Data Metrics Integration](integrations_log_data.html)
+1. Use the Filebeat Log Data built-in integration.
+2. Customize the process as discussed in [Log Data Metrics Integration](integrations_log_data.html)

-**Note** For some use cases, for example some integrations that use collectd instead of Telegraf as the collection agent, we give you the setup instructions in the documentation.
-See [Integrations Pages](label_integrations.html) for all topics related to integrations.
+**Note** For some integrations that use collectd instead of Telegraf as the collection agent, we give you the setup instructions in the documentation.
+See [Integrations Pages](label_integrations%20list.html) for all topics related to integrations.